 You do not see the very top of your home on a daily basis, so it is important to regularly examine your roof, shingles, and eaves for potential problems.

 - Chimney and Vents: Some of the largest holes in your home are your chimney and attic vents, yet people rarely take the time to cover them.
 Buy a roll of fine wire mesh at your local home improvement store.
+It’s pretty easy to do, and according to pest control overland park, it can eliminate a decent percentage of home invaders.
 Cut a piece large enough to cover any openings on your roof and nail it across.
 Although these openings cannot be completely sealed, the fine mesh will create a barrier to entrance and discourage pests from coming into your home.
 You should also apply a thin layer of caulk around the base of any vents or evaporative coolers.

 - Shingles: Check your shingles to make sure they are in good condition.
 Replace any broken ones and check for evidence of any termite activity.
 Early detection can save you money and protect your home.

 - Sometimes DIY roof repair can simply be too difficult- for professional help use one of the best Birmingham roofing companies or a local company here.
 They will have the tools and expertise to make sure your roof is in tip top shape.

 Moving down from the roof, next examine the walls and foundation of your home.
 Be on the lookout for any gaps and/or cracks, even small ones.
 A mouse can squeeze through a hole as small as a quarter of an inch and insects and spiders much smaller.

 - Small Cracks: Carry waterproof, silicone caulk with you as you do this examination.
 It takes only minutes to seal small cracks with a thin bead.
 Choose the variety of caulk that best fits your situation.
 Latex caulk can be painted over, while clear caulk is more flexible and less prone to drying out and cracking.